Ackee-Blockchain/trident/documentation/docs/trident-api/spl-token.md

 - `mint` - The mint this account will hold tokens for
 - `owner` - The owner of the token account

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a new token account that can hold tokens from the specified mint for the given owner.
+**Description:** Generates instructions to create a new token account that can hold tokens from the specified mint for the given owner.

 ---

 ### `initialize_associated_token_account`

-Creates an associated token account for a given mint and owner.
+Creates an instruction to initialize an associated token account for a given mint and owner.

 ```rust
 pub fn initialize_associated_token_account(